Spinal cord injury levels can be expressed in many ways and it is important to understand the correlations.

 As lumbar innervations are absent, lower back muscles are weak.
 So are primary hip lifters i.e. quadratus lumborum and lower erector spinae muscles.
 Hip hiking can be accomplished by secondary hip hikers namely internal and external obliques and latissimus dorsi.

-For ambulation, the patient is braced with bilateral long leg braces and may or may need a pelvic band, depending on his skill.
 The patient may use a two-point alternate or four points or swing through gait as suits her convenience.
 Using these gaits, she can ambulate freely on reasonably rough surfaces, negotiate curbs as well negotiate 200 mm [achieved by pelvic tilt] stairs with handrails.
 This would also enable the use of public transportation.

 T 12 patients have very few limitations in sedentary or semisedentary jobs away from home.

-The patient ’s wheelchair should be customized as per needs.
+The patient’s wheelchair should be customized as per needs.

 L4 Functional Abilities